wloverde/theForecast/README.md

 # theForecast
-An Weatehr Forecast page using openWeatherAPI
+An Weather Forecast page using openWeatherAPI.